-- Computer related poster or display, such as (a) parts of the computer and their purpose; (b) computer networking; (c) computer repair. - Greeting card.
-Can be done in quarter fold, or a half fold.
-Mount on poster board. - Five different business cards for a real or fictional business, mounted on poster board - Business card, letterhead and envelope for a business, mounted on poster board - Scrapbook, created using design software or online service, 6 pages minimum, printed in color.
-Bind using clear plastic report cover, spiral binding, or hardcover. - 6.
-Twelve month calendar created using design software or online service, printed in color and spiral bound. - 7. (\) Presentation, 6 screens minimum, utilizing a presentation software program (e.g. Microsoft PowerPoint).
-Provide booklet for display that includes all slides (one per page). - Original t-shirt design utilizing a design software program, printed on a t-shirt.
-Submit on a garment hanger. - Brochure or flyer created using design software.
-May be single sheet, bi-fold, tri-fold, or quad fold if double-sided, submit in clear plastic sheet protector, otherwise mount on poster board. - 10.
-Enhanced photo created with photo-editing software, (e.g. Adobe Photoshop).
+- Computer related poster or display, such as (a) parts of the computer and their purpose; (b) computer networking; (c) computer repair. - 2.
+Scrapbook, created using design software or online service, 6 pages minimum, printed in color.
+Bind using clear plastic report cover, spiral binding, or hardcover. - 3.
+Twelve month calendar created using design software or online service, printed in color and spiral bound. - 4. () Presentation, 6 screens minimum, utilizing a presentation software program (e.g. Microsoft PowerPoint).
+Provide booklet for display that includes all slides (one per page). - 5.
+Original t-shirt design utilizing a design software program, printed on a t-shirt.
+Submit on a garment hanger. - 6.
+Brochure or flyer created using design software.
+May be single sheet, bi-fold, tri-fold, or quad fold if double-sided, submit in clear plastic sheet protector, otherwise mount on poster board. - Enhanced photo created with photo-editing software, (e.g. Adobe Photoshop).
 Make a minimum of five Advanced-level enhancements to a single photo.
-Mount (1) original 4"x6"and (1) enhanced 8"x10" on poster board. - 11.
-Magazine cover.
+Mount (1) original 4"x6"and (1) enhanced 8"x10" on poster board. - Magazine cover.
 Enhance a 4"x6" photo using any photo software to make a cover of a magazine you might find on a newsstand.
 Include all things found on a cover.
 Cover should be 8"x10".
-Cover and original photo must be mounted on poster board. - 12. (\) Movie created with video editing software (e.g. Windows Movie Maker), 5 minutes maximum length.
+Cover and original photo must be mounted on poster board. - 9. () Movie created with video editing software (e.g. Windows Movie Maker), 5 minutes maximum length.
 Submit movie file on DVD or CD in a case with custom designed printed cover.
-Must demonstrate editing software on laptop during judging, as well as completed movie. - 13. (\) Website for a business or an organization 5 pages minimum.
+Must demonstrate editing software on laptop during judging, as well as completed movie. - 10. () Website for a business or an organization 5 pages minimum.
 Site must be functional on laptop without internet access or through your own mobile hotspot and shall be demonstrated during judging.
-Provide booklet for display

-- showing 5 pages minimum (screen shots). - 14. (\) Database on any subject using a software program, such as Microsoft Access.
-Provide booklet for display showing features and design of database - 15. (\) Spreadsheet on any subject using a software program such as Microsoft Excel.
-Provide booklet for display showing, sheets, charts, macros, etc. - 16. (\) Computer program or smartphone app written in any programing language (e.g. Python, Java, Scratch, etc.).
-Provide booklet for display showing features of program. - 17. (\) Robotic or electronic exhibit programmed by exhibitor. (e.g. Lego Mindstorms, Arduino, Raspberry Pi, etc.).
-Provide booklet for display showing features of program and assembly steps.
+Provide booklet for display showing 5 pages minimum (screen shots). - 11. () Database on any subject using a software program, such as Microsoft Access.
+Provide booklet for display showing features and design of database - 12. () Spreadsheet on any subject using a software program such as Microsoft Excel.
+Provide booklet for display showing, sheets, charts, macros, etc.

+- 13. () Computer program or smartphone app written in any programing language (e.g. Python, Java, Scratch, etc.).
+Provide booklet for display showing features of program. - 14. () Robotic or electronic exhibit programmed by exhibitor.(e.g. Lego Mindstorms, Arduino, Raspberry Pi, etc.).Provide booklet for display showing features of program and assembly steps.
 Must demonstrate operation of project during judging.

-- 18. Computer built from scratch by exhibitor.
+- 15. Computer built from scratch by exhibitor.
 Include booklet for display showing photos and descriptions of all assembly steps.
 Bring your own monitor, keyboard, mouse, etc. on judging day to demonstrate.
-Equipment is to be taken home after judging. - 19.
-Any other exhibit not listed above, printed from a computer that does not need a computer or device to be judged. - 20. (\) Any other exhibit not listed above that requires a computer or device to be judged.
+Equipment is to be taken home after judging. - 16.
+Any other exhibit not listed above, printed from a computer that does not need a computer or device to be judged. - 17. () Any other exhibit not listed above that requires a computer or device to be judged.
 Provide booklet or other applicable item for display.